 What can I expect during visits?

-Your initial visit to the SCI Heart Failure Clinic will last about 60 minutes and will include the following:
+Your initial visit to the SCI Heart Failure Clinic will last about 60 minutes and will include:

-- Recording of your height, weight and vital signs
+- Recording your height, weight and vital signs

 - Taking your medical history